 I'm not sure about that.
 I don't like the idea of changing the filter on the user, they may have it set the way they like it.

 I will consider adding a Update Selected button.

-#5 Updated by Matthias Kuhn about 5 years ago
+#5 Updated by Matthias Kuhn over 5 years ago

 That was neither supposed to propose to change the filter on the user nor not to introduce the "Update Selected" button.

 The proposal was just to change the filter mode "Selection" to "Selection (if present)" and to use this as default when opening the attribute table.
 So it is only marginally related to this issue.